Biceps Tendon Tears at the Elbow

 Treatment of Distal Biceps Tendonitis and Tears

-Initial treatment for tendonitis, as for most overuse conditions, includes, rest, ice, anti-inflammatory medications and stretching exercises.
-If the condition does not resolve, physical thera[y may be prescribed.
+Initial treatment for tendonitis, as for most overuse conditions, includes, rest, ice, anti-inflammatory medications, and stretching exercises.
+If the condition does not resolve, physical therapy may be prescribed.
 Cortisone injections are not given in this area as they can weaken the tendon.

-Complete tears of the tendon requires surgery to reattach it back to bone to allow full use and function after recovery.
-This is an outpatient surgery performed with a small incision.
-Afterwards, a hinged brace may be prescribed to help regain range of motion.
+Complete tears of the tendon require surgery to reattach it back to bone to allow full use and function after recovery.
+Dr. Goradia at G2 Orthopedics performs this surgery on an outpatient basis using just a small incision.
+After surgery, a hinged brace may be prescribed to help regain range of motion.
 Home exercises are provided for motion and strength.
 In some cases, physical therapy is needed prior to heavy lifting or sports activities.